tsemach/typescript-txjs/README.md

 - **TxQueuePoint** - an object able to connect, send and receive data from other end-point components.
-It has internally an object implement TxConnector interface. the TxConnector define three methods *connect*, *next* and *subscribe*.
+It has internally an object implement TxConnector interface. the TxConnector define three methods *register*, *next* and *subscribe*.
 The TxConnector implement the underline detail of your transport details.
 The class implement TxConnector, whether it is default TxConnectorRabbitMQ or your implementation, is injected into TxQueuePoint during creation.

 >To use your implementation of TxConnector you need to register it on the TxQueuePointRegistry using setDriver method.